D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 ## Q53:

 You plan to configure object replication between SAs in two different regions.
-You must enusre that Azure SA features are configured to support object replication.
+You must ensure that Azure SA features are configured to support object replication.
 Minimize admin effort.

 Change Feed: OPTIONS
-Blob vesrioning: OPTIONS
+Blob versioning: OPTIONS

 OPTIONS:
 Destination account only